emacs-lsp/lsp-mode/docs/tutorials/php-guide.md

 which will be populated by the user or by `dap-mode`.
 There are two ways to manage debug configuration - using `emacs lisp` via `dap-debug-edit-template` and `dap-register-debug-template`.
 The second way is using `launch.json`.
-Put it in project root and `dap-mode` will pick it up.
+Put it in project root under a `.vscode` folder and `dap-mode` will pick it up.

 ``` json
 {